formal-land/formal.land/docs/audits.md

 All our tools are **open source** so that you can also use them by yourself.
 We encourage other auditors to use our tools too, as formal verification with interactive theorem provers can **verify any properties on all execution cases**.
 This is thus very possibly the strongest method to find bugs&nbsp;🥇.
 The tradeoff is that it requires to be knowledgeable in an interactive theorem prover, Coq for us.

-The price for our audit subscription is **$30,000 per month**, for a team of **a few engineers** available full time for your project to **specify and formally verify your code**.
+The price for our audit subscription is **$30,000 per month**[^1], for a team of **a few engineers** available full time for your project to **specify and formally verify your code**.
 The first month is always free and you can stop at any time.
 We refund one year back in time if a critical vulnerability is still found!

 Contact us on [📧 &#099;&#111;&#110;&#116;&#097;&#099;&#116;&#064;formal&#046;&#108;&#097;&#110;&#100;](mailto:contact@formal.land) to get started!

+[^1]: We took inspiration from the pricing of [Runtime Verification](https://runtimeverification.com/).